Kevin Stewart (footballer)

-Kevin Linford Levi Stewart (born 7 September 1993) is a professional footballer who currently plays as a midfielder for Blackpool.
+Kevin Linford Levi Stewart (born 7 September 1993) is a former professional footballer who played as a midfielder.

-Born in England, he plays for the Jamaica national team.
-He has previously played for Tottenham Hotspur, Crewe Alexandra, Liverpool, Cheltenham Town, Burton Albion, Swindon Town and Hull City.
+Born in England, he represented the Jamaica national team.
+He has previously played for Tottenham Hotspur, Crewe Alexandra, Liverpool, Cheltenham Town, Burton Albion, Swindon Town, Hull City and Blackpool.

 Early life

 Stewart was born in Enfield, London and attended Enfield Grammar School.
 He signed for the Tottenham Hotspur Academy in July 2010.

 Club career

 Tottenham Hotspur

 At the end of March 2013, Stewart went on loan to Crewe Alexandra.
 On 1 April 2013, he made his Football League debut in the 1–0 win against Preston North End.

 Liverpool

 On 2 July 2014, Stewart joined Liverpool on a free transfer from Tottenham Hotspur on a two-year deal.
 Stewart announced the move on Twitter, stating that playing for Liverpool had been his dream since he was a boy.

 Loan spells

 On 1 January 2015, Stewart, along with two other Liverpool reserve players, signed for Cheltenham Town on a one-month loan deal.
 He made his Cheltenham debut on 3 January in a League Two match against Oxford United.
 He marked his debut by scoring in the 2–1 victory for Cheltenham.
 At the end of the month he was recalled to Liverpool, after picking-up an injury.

 On 26 March 2015, Stewart joined Burton Albion on month-long loan.
 On the final day of the 2014–15 season, Stewart came off the bench in the 64th minute, and scored the winner which handed Burton Albion the League Two title.

 On 11 July 2015, Stewart was loaned out to Swindon Town.

 On 17 September, Stewart suffered a medial ligament injury in a Football League Trophy victory over Newport County, and was estimated to miss six to nine weeks.
 In January 2016 he was recalled by Liverpool from his loan.